Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Related Works

 \subsection{Geometric Graph Neural Networks}

 A significant line of research enhances GNNs by incorporating discrete curvature or related metrics to modulate message passing.
 For instance, CurvGN~\cite{ye2020curvature} and CGNN~\cite{li2022cgcn} explicitly use Ollivier-Ricci curvature to reweight message passing, demonstrating improved performance. $\kappa$HGCN~\cite{yang2023hgcn} utilizes a curvature-aware hyperbolic graph convolutional neural network in order to guide message passing of tree-like structures.
 SelfRGNN~\cite{sun2022selfrgnn} tackles temporal graphs by formulating a time-dependent functional curvature to reweight message passing.
 RC-UFG~\cite{shi2023curvature} introduces two curvature-based framelet models, namely RC-UFG (Hom) and RC-UFG (Het), showcasing their enhanced adaptability on homophilic and heterophilic graph datasets.

-In a different direction, CurvDrop~\cite{liu2023curvdrop} introduces a curvature-based dropout sampling technique to mitigate oversmoothing and oversquashing.
+It is worth noting that Topping et al.~\cite{topping2022oversquash} formally established the connection between oversquashing phenomena in GNNs and graph curvature.
+SDRF proposed in \cite{topping2022oversquash} is a curvature-based rewiring method that modifies graph topology, which the authors themselves note is ``different from more direct extensions of Ricci flow on graphs''.
+Works \cite{nguyen2023revisiting,giraldo2023tradeoff} follow a similar intent to \cite{topping2022oversquash} in their use of curvature.
+In this direction, CurvDrop~\cite{liu2023curvdrop} introduces a curvature-based dropout sampling technique to mitigate oversmoothing and oversquashing.
 CurvGIB~\cite{fu2025discrete} advances this by applying a variational information bottleneck principle, aiming to learn optimal information transport patterns for better node representations.
-It is worth noting that Topping et al.~\cite{topping2022oversquash} formally established the connection between oversquashing phenomena in GNNs and graph curvature.